 8. Care about the details of his schoolwork.

 The single most important factor in school success (as long as your child has intelligence within the normal range and no learning disabilities) is whether there is a parent at home who is interested in the child's schoolwork.
-Someone who knows basically what is happening in all his subjects, and what he is working on, every night, for homework.
+Someone who knows basically what is happening in all his subjects, and what he is working on, every night, for homework, and who helps make learning fun.
 Being interested in the report card isn't good enough -- kids need help to stay focused during the game itself, not punishment when they get the scorecard.

 9. Help him manage his homework, don't do it for him.